 While it might seem like this suburb is on the outskirts of Florence, you need to remember that Florence is a very compact and pedestrian-friendly city.
 All of the delights of the historic center are only a ten or fifteen-minute walk to the west.

-Stay in Sant’Ambrogio if you want to shop in the huge Santa regio market, you want to be a little way out from the center, you’re traveling on the budget.
+Stay in Sant’Ambrogio if you’re traveling on the budget; you are foodie; you want to be a little way out from the center

 Best places to stay in Sant’Ambrogio:

-7. Florence Hills, the best area to stay in Florence for adventurers
+8. Florence Hills, where to stay in Florence with a car

 If you really aren’t a city person, and you’re only happy when surrounded by the countryside, then you can still enjoy Florence on day trips from outside the city.

-Florence sits in a basin surrounded by the Florence Hills, which feature fabulous countryside and some beautiful little towns and villages.
+Florence sits in a basin surrounded by a number of hills, including the Fiesole, Bellosguardo, Porta Romana, and Settignano, which feature fabulous countryside and some beautiful little towns and villages.

 Here you can surround yourself with fields of olives and grapes and sample spectacular local wines and produce in homely village restaurants.
 You will find spacious hotels and delightful guest houses as you explore this region.